blakedietz/dotfiles-nvim/README.md

 The project is split into two main directories.
 - lua
-  - Contains editor specific optionn configurations
+  - Contains editor specific option configurations
 - plugin
   - Contains plugin specific setup calls and configurations

 ### Philosophies

+#### Small, well defined files

 No ridiculously large files.
 Keep files small and specific to their single purpose.
 There's nothing worse than reading undocumented configuration code.

+#### All lua all the time

+Configure everything with lua, prefer lua implementations of plugins at all times.

 ## Dependencies